 Over half a million people walked the roughly 2000 miles of the Oregon Trail between 1843 and 1869, one step at a time.
 Now, over a century-and-a-half later, we can also experience hiking the Oregon Trail.
-You may find, as I did, that Windlass Hill is one its most scenic hikes.
+You may find, as I did, that Windlass Hill in Ash Hollow State Historic Park is one of its most scenic hikes.

 For us today, hiking Windlass Hill’s 25-degree slope can be challenging, especially at the beginning.
 However, imagine those first pioneers walking behind wagons pulled by oxen and horses.
 When they reached Windlass Hill, the three-hundred feet drop into the North Platte Valley must have seemed almost impossible!

 The hike up Windlass Hill begins with a self-guided Interpretive Center housed in what appears to be a covered wagon on a rock foundation.
 Inside, you’ll find information about life on the Oregon Trail, as well as some artifacts.
 I found the wagon brakes — and detailed diagram of how they worked — fascinating.

 It’s easy to follow the Oregon – California Trail signs (both historic trails used these common paths then veered off, depending on the final destination) on the surfaced path once you leave the parking lot.
 Do keep on the trail, as the finish helps prevent erosion and preserves the hill’s integrity.

 The trail starts out gently, providing a scenic view while crossing the pedestrian bridge.
 On my visit, there was a little water in Ash Creek, running through the ravine below it.